-Beazley holds a level of capital over and above its regulatory requirements, to support renewed growth opportunities, and in response to COVID-19 losses we strengthened our capital position by raising \$292.6m of new equity from shareholders in May 2020 and extended our debt facility from \$225m to \$450m.
-As at 31 December 2020, total own funds eligible to meet the group Solvency Capital Requirement (SCR) were \$2,339.3m (2019: \$1,625.3m), compared to the group SCR of \$1,469.5m (2019: \$1,078.3m) giving a solvency ratio of 159% (2019: 151%).
+Beazley holds a level of capital over and above its regulatory requirements.
+As at 31 December 2021, total own funds eligible to meet the group Solvency Capital Requirement (SCR) were \$2,743.2m (2020: \$2,339.3m), compared to the group SCR of \$1,459.3m (2020: \$1,469.5m) giving a solvency ratio of 188% (2020: 159%).
 The amount of surplus capital held is considered on an ongoing basis in light of the current regulatory framework and opportunities for organic or acquisitive growth and a desire to maximise returns for investors.
-Given the financial result and the continued uncertainty around COVID-19 the group did not pay a dividend in 2020.

 In addition to monitoring the level of capital compared to the group SCR, the Beazley plc board also considers the capital resources required by the group to underwrite at Lloyd's.
-At 31 December 2020, we have surplus capital of 23% of Lloyd's economic capital requirement (ECR), (on a Solvency II basis), which is within the target range Beazley aims to hold over the ECR of 15-25%.
+At 31 December 2021, we have surplus capital of 27% of Lloyd's economic capital requirement (ECR), (on a Solvency II basis), which marginally exceeds the target range Beazley aims to hold over the ECR of 15-25%.

-I A. Business and performance
+A. Business and performance